Pakeezah

 Amrohi, to whom Kumari was married, wanted to make a film dedicated to his wife; he began conceiving the story after the release of their collaborative film Daaera (1953).
 Production of the film lasted 15 years.
-Pakeezah's principal photography commenced in 1956 under the German cinematographer Josef Wirsching.
+Pakeezahs principal photography commenced in 1956 under the German cinematographer Josef Wirsching.
 The film faced many obstacles, particularly Kumari and Amrohi's separation in 1964 and Kumari's addiction to alcohol, which often made her unable to perform.
 After being postponed for many years, filming resumed in 1969 and finished in November 1971.
 The film's soundtrack, which became one of the highest-selling Bollywood soundtracks of the 1970s, was composed by Ghulam Mohammed and finished by Naushad, who also composed the background score.

 Pakeezah, which was made on a budget of ₹12.5 million to ₹15 million, premiered on 4 February 1972 and garnered a mixed response from critics.
 It was criticised for its extravagance and plot.
-Nevertheless, it emerged as the highest-grossing Hindi film of the year, grossing ₹60 million after a theatrical run of over 50 weeks.
+Nevertheless, it emerged as one of the highest-grossing Hindi films of the year, grossing ₹60 million after a theatrical run of over 50 weeks.
 Trade analysts said its popularity might have been due to Kumari's death a month after its release.
 The film earned her a then record-setting nomination for the Filmfare Award for Best Actress and won a Special Award at the Bengal Film Journalists' Association Awards; the film also received nominations for Best Film and Best Director (Amrohi), and won N. B. Kulkarni the Filmfare Award for Best Art Direction.

 The film is known for its lengthy production time and is considered to be a milestone of the Muslim social genre.
 Although initial critical reception to the film was unfavourable, it greatly improved in the years after its release.
 The film earned widespread praise for its luxurious, sophisticated sets and costumes.
 Pakeezah is also known for being Meena Kumari's last film to be released during her lifetime; her performance in it has been regarded as one of the best of her career.
 Pakeezah has often been included in listings of the best works of Indian cinema, including a poll conducted by the British Film Institute in 2007.